 Community Resilience Groups

-Community Resilience Groups (CRGs) are volunteers within your community, who lead on the formation and execution of the Community Resilience Plan.
+Community Resilience Groups (CRGs) are volunteers within your community, who lead on the formation and execution of their Community Resilience Plan.
 These groups usually align to your Community Council, though in some instances may operate separately.

 The area these groups and plans cover aligns to the Community Council boundary map.